-Like many of his projects, Mike’s range hoods were born out of an individual request.
-He had never built one, but when an individual came to him with the idea, it was an opportunity to learn and challenge his capabilities.
-And the result is nothing short of stunning.
+Like many of his projects, Mike’s copper range hoods were born from an individual request.
+He had never built one, but when a customer came in with the idea, he saw it as an opportunity to learn.
+The result is nothing short of stunning.

-From his first range hood, Mike has sourced his copper sheets from Mead Metals, and now he has just over a dozen under his belt.
-Oftentimes, Mike’s custom range hoods become focal points and conversation pieces within the homes of his customers.
-There’s a connection that comes along with creating a part of the story of someone’s home, and it’s a connection that helps to fuel Mike’s work.
+Mike sourced copper metal sheets from Mead Metals to create his first range hood and has made over a dozen more since then.
+These custom range hoods often become focal points and conversational pieces within the customers' homes.
+The idea of creating a part of the story of someone’s home is the connection that continues to fuel Mike’s work.

-When I spoke with Mike, it was fascinating to learn about his unique, artistic application for materials sourced from Mead Metals.
-I also asked him to share a bit about his experiences working with us, and here’s what he had to say:
+When speaking with Mike, it was fascinating to learn about this unique application for materials sourced from Mead Metals.
+While reflecting on his experience working with our team, Mike said:

 “My dad has used Mead to source materials for his artwork, so I had a pretty good idea that they would work with me too.
 While I don’t think I’m their biggest customer by any means, hopefully, I’ll be using them more as my company continues to grow.

 During all the times I’ve contacted Mead – Tony is who I work with – they’ve been super helpful.
 I told them about my range hood concept, and they ordered the copper sheets that specifically meet my needs.
 Even more than just supplying my material, Mead shows that they believe in what I’m doing.
 That sets a little fire under me to keep going.”